datsfilipe/datsfilipe/README.md

 # - 👋 Hi, I’m @datsfilipe

 That nickname is good? my bad if its no, i tried lol.
 My name's Filipe Lima, im from Porto Franco - Ma.
-I like play games, more specifically board games like chess or TFT.
-Besides that i pretend to be a web developer, i like HTML, CSS and programming in Javascript, but im learning now about php, laravel framework, docker and another nice one things.
+I pretend to be a professional web developer, learn about web technologies and pratice to improve skills.
+I study about Javascript, Node, docker, database, frameworks and another nice one things.

 # - 👀 I’m interested in ...